Magikcraft/smac/README.md

 You can custom bind directories in an `smaServerConfig`.
 This is useful when you are working on a package and want to mount it into the server.

 Here is an example configuration that I use to work on the MCT1 plugin.
+I custom bind the mct1 worlds from their local repo checkout.

 I have the `@magikcraft/op-all` plugin installed to give myself op on the server automatically, and I use `npm link` to add the MCT1 plugin to the directory.

+Please see [this issue](https://github.com/Magikcraft/scriptcraft-sma/issues/1) about using `npm link` with SMA on Mac OS.
+You must change your Docker preferences for it to work.

 So, in the checkout of the MCT1 plugin where I am working, I do:

 ```bash
 npm link